Desquamation

 What is desquamation?

-Shedding of the outer layers of the skin.
+Desquamation is the shedding of the outer layers of the skin.

-What causes desquamation?
+What are the common causes of desquamation?

-Various conditions, including eczema, psoriasis, and skin infections.
+Common causes include eczema, psoriasis, and skin infections.

 Is desquamation painful?